Bei Dao

 Literary Birthday – 2 August – Bei Dao

-Happy Birthday, Bei Dao, born 2 August 1949.
+Happy Birthday, Bei Dao, born on 2 August 1949.

-1. On the one hand poetry is useless.
+1. On the one hand, poetry is useless.
 It can’t change the world materially.
-On the other hand it is a basic part of human existence.
+On the other hand, it is a basic part of human existence.
 It came into the world when humans did.
 It’s what makes human beings human.

 2. Writing is the thing that sustains me and keeps me going.
 It is a form of self-preservation.